A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Backbones and Reduction to Vertebrate Pairs

 We give an efficient algorithm for calculating a low-weight \emph{quasi-backbone} of an irreducible instance. \begin{definition} For an instance $\cI = (G, \cL, \xs, y)$, we call a subtour $B$ a \emph{quasi-backbone} if

 where $\cL^* = \{S\in \cL: S\cap V(B) = \emptyset\}$ contains those laminar sets that $B$ does \emph{not} visit. \end{definition} Recall that $\delta = \deltaval$ is the parameter in Definition~\ref{def:reducible} (of irreducible instances).
 Also note that a backbone is not necessarily a quasi-backbone, as it may not satisfy the above inequality if much $y$-value is on singleton sets.
-Recall that $\nw = 18+ \epsilon$ denotes the approximation guarantee for singleton instances as in Corollary~\ref{cor:singleton}. \begin{lemma} There is a polynomial-time algorithm that, given an irreducible instance $\cI = (G,\cL, \xs, y)$, constructs a quasi-backbone $B$ such that $\cost(B) \leq (\nw + 3) \valu(\cI)$ and $S\cap V(B) \neq \emptyset$ for every maximal non-singleton set $S\in \cL$. \end{lemma} \begin{proof} Let $\cLmax$ be the family of all maximal sets in $\cL$.
-We define $\cI'$ to be the instance obtained from $\cI$ by contracting all sets in $\cLmax$.
+Recall that $\nw = 18+ \epsilon$ denotes the approximation guarantee for singleton instances as in Corollary~\ref{cor:singleton}. \begin{lemma} There is a polynomial-time algorithm that, given an irreducible instance $\cI = (G,\cL, \xs, y)$, constructs a quasi-backbone $B$ such that $\cost(B) \leq (\nw + 3) \valu(\cI)$. \end{lemma} \begin{proof} Let $\cLmax$ be the family of all maximal sets in $\cL$.
+We define $\cI'$ to be the instance obtained from $\cI$ by contracting all sets in $\cLmax$; recall the definition of the contraction operation from Section~\ref{sec:contraction}.
 By Fact~\ref{fact:no_increase}, the LP value does not increase, i.e., $\valu(\cI') \le \valu(\cI)$.
-In $\cI'$, all laminar tight sets are singletons, therefore the new instance is a singleton instance and we can use the $\nw$-approximation algorithm (Corollary~\ref{cor:singleton}) to find a tour $T$ in $\cI'$ with $\cost_{\cI'}(T) \le \nw \valu(\cI') \le \nw \valu(\cI)$.
+In $\cI'$, all sets in the laminar family are singletons, therefore the new instance is a singleton instance and we can use the $\nw$-approximation algorithm (Corollary~\ref{cor:singleton}) to find a tour $T$ in $\cI'$ with $\cost_{\cI'}(T) \le \nw \valu(\cI') \le \nw \valu(\cI)$.

 Now, to obtain a subtour $B$ of the original instance $\cI$, we consider the lift $B'$ of $T$ back to $\cI$ (see Definition~\ref{def:lift}).
 The lift $B'$ is a subtour of low weight.
 Indeed, $\cost_\cI(B') \leq \cost_{\cI'}(T) \leq \nw \valu(\cI)$ by Lemma~\ref{lem:lifting}.
 It also visits every maximal set $S \in \cLmax$.
 However, it might not yet satisfy the inequality of Definition~\ref{def:quasiskeleton}.
 We therefore slightly modify the subtour $B'$ to obtain $B$ as follows.
 For each set $S\in \cLmax$: \begin{enumerate} \item Suppose the first visit\footnote{Recall that the edges of the subtour $B'$ are ordered by an Eulerian walk.} to $S$ in the subtour $B'$ arrives at a vertex $u^S \in S_\textrm{in}$ and departs from a vertex $v^S \in S_\textrm{out}$.